icerpc/icerpc-docs/pages/docs/slice/basics/slice-files.md

 ## File extension

-Slice definitions must be stored in files with the `.slice` extension--Slice files.
-If you choose a different extension, the Slice compiler will ignore your file.
+Slice definitions must be stored in files with the `.slice` extension, known as Slice files.
+The Slice compiler ignores files with other extensions.

 ## Source files and reference files